ironcev/thp.im/_posts/2015-02-14-shoot-yourself-in-the-foot.md

 tags: quote
 hasCode: false
 ---
-&nbsp;

 > [...] the MSDN Magazine [...] the developer's magazine full of exciting articles about all the different ways you can shoot yourself in the foot by using esoteric combinations of Microsoft products in your own software.
 <br/><br/>
 >[Joel Spolsky](http://www.joelonsoftware.com/AboutMe.html), [How Microsoft Lost the API War](http://www.joelonsoftware.com/articles/APIWar.html)

-&nbsp;
+:-)

-:-) One could easily misunderstood this quote.
+One could easily misunderstood this quote.

 [MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/) is know for its high quality articles on various topics.
 I read it on a regular basis and would recommend it to every programmer who uses Microsoft technology stack.